TID-Lab/aggie/README.md

 npm run serve
 npx pm2 save

+# If you ever modify secrets.json, restart the app by running (in the `aggie` directory):
+npx pm2 restart aggie

 # User input: Enable log rotation.
 sudo $EDITOR /etc/logrotate.conf
 # Paste the following, changing `/home/my_user` to the location of the `aggie` folder.